duraki/notes/content/posts/bmwe34/clusters/tachospeed_kmh/control_kmh_gauge.md

 ---

+### BMW Speed Frequency Pulse Generator

+There is an open-source Arduino code hosted on [GitHub](https://github.com/jmsmuy/BMWSpeedoPulseGerator) that provides a way to generate speed on the BMW E30/E28/E24/E23 Instrument Clusters.

 ### Controlling RPM Engine Speed on Instrument Cluster

 The Engine Speed Signal (RPM) from the DME (.5mm^2 black, "TD") is a clean, 50% duty cycle, 12V, active low square wave with a frequency of 1Hz for every 20 RPM.
 Click to see [more details on RPM and other DME pinouts](http://www.fekzen.se/StandAlone/).